 A Japanese toy specialist and a body-piercing aficionado founded Soft Serve Society after travelling to Asia and seeing the amazing and interesting dessert parlours there.

 Address | Boxpark Shoreditch Unit 35

-Opening Time: Monday – Saturday: 8:00 am—11:00pm
+Opening Time | Monday – Saturday: 8:00 – 22:00; Sunday: 10:00 – 22:00

 This egg waffle concoction first appeared in Hong Kong as a street food snack created by using broken eggs that couldn’t be sold to customers.
 Bubblewrap is another London dessert shop that should not be missed.

 You can then have your bubble wrap drizzled with various toppings, like salted caramel, Nutella, condensed milk, peanut butter or chocolate.

 Address | 24 Wardour Street, London Chinatown W1D 6QJUK